Caroline Haslett: Career

 Haslett became vice-president of the International Federation of Business and Professional Women in 1936 and president of the organisation in 1950; and she was the first woman to chair a government working party – the Board of Trade's Hosiery Industry Working Party 1945–46.
 For many years she was a member of the Royal Institute of International Affairs and the Royal Institution.
+She was appointed to Crawley New Town Development Corporation 1947–56 a member of the working group developing a master Plan for Crawley alongside Sir Thomas Penberthy Bennett, Lawrence Neal, Alwyn Sheppard Fidler, Sir Edward Gillett, Eric Walter Pasold, Alderman James Marshall and Ivy Molly Bolton.

-She was appointed to Crawley New Town Development Corporation 1947–56; and served as vice-president (1948) and first female chairman (1953–54) of the British Electrical Development Association.
+Haslett served as vice-president (1948) and first female chairman (1953–54) of the British Electrical Development Association.
 She represented the UK government on business missions in the US, Canada and Scandinavia, and after the Second World War she took a leading role in conferences organised for women in Germany by the British and American authorities.

 Haslett was an effective networker and used invitations to lunch as a starting point for many useful working relationships.
 This included Maie Casey, artist and patron of the Australian Women’s Pilot Association, who was married to Richard G Casey, Governor-General of Australia.
 Haslett threw a lunch in her honour at the Forum Club in 1942.

 In Margaret Partridge's view, the crowning achievement of Haslett's multifaceted career occurred in 1947, when she was appointed a member of the British Electricity Authority (BEA), later the Central Electricity Authority, which was formed to run the industry under national ownership.
 In 1949 the BEA named one of the ships in its collier fleet Dame Caroline Haslett in honour of its first woman member.
 Haslett took a personal interest in the collier and its crew and her photograph hung in the officers' mess.
 For her Christmas card in 1952 she commissioned a drawing of the ship lying at the wharf off Battersea Power Station by Mrs JP Gibson whose drawing was so good that it was remarked that 'you could almost smell the mud!'
 The BEA set up the Caroline Haslett Trust to provide scholarships and travelling fellowships for its members.
-On 12 December 1952, she wrote to the editor of The Times on the subject of the Great Smog (5 December - 9 December 1952) extolling the benefits of an all-electric house over the visible pollutants caused by burning coal in the home.
+On 12 December 1952, Haslett wrote to the editor of The Times on the subject of the Great Smog (5–9 December 1952) extolling the benefits of an all-electric house over the visible pollutants caused by burning coal in the home.